bassmaster187/TeslaLogger/TeslaFi-Import/README.md

 ...
 ```
 ## Import from a external device
 Sometimes the import will fail, if you have very large import files especially on Raspberries because of the lack of enough RAM.

+* Get the latest Teslalogger and TeslaFi Import tool from: https://github.com/bassmaster187/TeslaLogger/archive/refs/heads/master.zip
+* Unzip it
+* Go to TeslaLogger/bin
-To connect the TeslaFi Import Tool to Teslalogger's database you have to change the DBConnectionstring in TeslaFi-Import.exe.config.
+* To connect the TeslaFi Import Tool to Teslalogger's database you have to change the DBConnectionstring in TeslaFi-Import.exe.config :

 ```
 ...